 2. Don’t let your knees fall inwards

-It’s a common struggle for when you start squatting.
+It’s a common struggle when you start squatting.
 It’s also an indicator that you’re lifting too heavy.
-If your knees start to fall inwards towards each other, you need to strip it back.
+If your knees begin to fall inwards towards each other, you need to strip it back.
 Focus on pushing your knees out on the way down to counteract this.

 Going too quickly on the descent of the squat means your muscles might relax a bit at the bottom.
 When this happens, the tension is lost from the movement.
-Plus, you might find it difficult to come back up again which risks injury.
+Plus, you might find it challenging to come back up again, which risks injury.

 The upward part of the squat is the time for explosiveness.
 Especially if you’re lifting weight.
 Practice your power.
 Slow and controlled on the way down, explosive on the way up.

-To stabilise the movement and protect your back, keep your core engaged at all times.
+To stabilize the movement and protect your back, keep your core engaged at all times.
 This exercise relies on the core a lot, so make sure it’s involved and supporting the movement.